 **DISCLAIMER** Please, please confirm all information in this article when purchasing insurance and before departing to your vacation as things can change.

 There is a perception that if we are Canadian we are automatically covered by our Provincial Health Care when we travel.
-We ARE but we are only covered up to the same amount it would cost to fix us in Canada.
-So for example; a broken arm in Canada for x-rays, casting and seeing the ER Doctor let’s say costs $400.
+We are, but we are only covered up to the same amount it would cost to fix us in Canada.
+For example; a broken arm in Canada for x-rays, casting and seeing the ER Doctor let’s say costs $400.
 In the USA it can easily cost $4,000 (and I have proof!).
-So your provincial health care will cover $400 and you have to cover the $3,200 difference.
-Not great huh?
-But I don’t have $3,200 I hear you say.
-So this can easily be solved by purchasing OUT OF COUNTRY MEDICAL TRAVEL INSURANCE.
+So, your provincial health care will cover $400 and you have to cover the $3,200 difference.
+Not great, huh?
+“But I don’t have $3,200!”, I hear you say.
+This can easily be resolved by purchasing OUT OF COUNTRY MEDICAL TRAVEL INSURANCE.

 I capitalized that for a reason: there are many travel insurance companies and many underwriters with different policies.
 However, based on my recent research (January 2019) and my 21 years of selling travel insurance, there is currently one Travel Insurance Company that does cover skydiving and BASE Jumping and it is Manulife Travel Insurance.
 The catch to that is Manulife has different policies for different companies, so you should always ask if it is excluded or not.

 If you walk into a travel agency and purchase Manulife Travel Emergency Medical Travel Insurance it will cover skydiving (again double check).
 To simplify that, I co-own The Travel Desk in Stony Plain Alberta and the policy we have does cover skydiving and BASE Jumping.
 (Many agencies across Canada sell this, but feel free to contact us directly with questions.)
 I’ve also been told that Mountain Equipment Co-op has a sports policy that covers jumping as well, so there are options available, and apparently the same are available in Quebec.